 Spin can be thought of as the rotation of the electron around its own axis.
 It is a form of intrinsic angular momentum, and can be detected as a magnetic field with one of two orientations: up and down.
 Combine these magnetic orientations with the on/off current states in binary logic, and we have a system of four states, with the two magnetic orientations forming a quantum bit, or qubit.

 In computing technology terms, four states rather than two provides for higher data transfer speeds, increased processing power and memory density, and added storage capacity.
-Electron provides an additional degree of freedom to store and manipulate information.
+Electron spin provides an additional degree of freedom to store and manipulate information.

 The read heads of modern magnetic hard drives exploit the spin-related effects known as Giant Magnetoresistance (GMR) and Tunnel Magnetoresistance (TMR).
 In GMR devices, two or more layers of ferromagnetic materials are separated by a spacer.
 When the magnetisation vectors of the magnetic layers are aligned, the electrical resistance is lower than when the vectors are in the opposite sense.
-A device based on such a configuration is known as a .
+A device based on such a configuration is known as a spin valve.
 In TMR, electron transport is achieved by quantum mechanical tunnelling of the particles through an insulator separating ferromagnetic layers.

 No comments: